anh-tran2106/snake-pyglet/README.md

 After launching the game, simply start by pressing any of the arrow keys on your keyboard to move.

-Your objective is to eat as many 🍎 as you can while avoiding collision with the obsticles and the edges of the screen.
+Your objective is to eat as many 🍎's as you can while avoiding collision with the obsticles and the edges of the screen.
 Good luck!